 SkyTEM of Denmark has been contracted to survey a total of 2,004 line kilometres over the Grootfontein project.
-The survey will commence by early May 2021.
+The survey was further delayed due to an undefined no-fly zone of the Namibian Defence Force around the Grootfontein air base.
+The company remains in discussion with the military to define the outline of the no-fly zone.